Troupers was founded in 2008 by Jim Rastall and Phillip Sarson, while they were training as actors at the renowned Bristol Old Vic Theatre School.

 This inaugural Troupers course taught Jim and Phil that not only was running Troupers more fun than working for Yorkshire Bank- it was more fun than ANY work they had ever done!
 In fact, it wasn't work at all, it was play.
 And it still is.

-We believe in the value of providing opportunities for all children to participate in imaginative, non-directive and collaborative play.
+We believe engaging in imaginative, non-directive and collaborative play is vitally important to young people's wellbeing and development.
+And the science community agrees!
 It has therefore been Troupers' mission since 2008 to offer a creative outlet to as many children as possible, knowing that the skills developed through improvisation and drama will support them throughout their life.

 In a changing world, what could be more valuable than cultivating the ability to adapt; to accept yourself and others; to listen deeply and respond authentically; to learn, play and collaborate with anyone and everyone; and, ultimately, to get better and better at being you?